 We’re going to tell you about the scoring on IELTS (International English Testing Service) exams in this article.
 The scoring system may seem a little odd at first, but it is actually a good system once you know how it works.
 Also, we’ll tell you what rangeofscores are typically needed for entrance to a well-regarded English speaking university and for employment.

-IELTS uses a nine level bandwidth scoring system.
+There are many English proficiency levels, and each one is different.
+You have the ILR, the CEFR scoring system, the ACTFL proficiency system, and so on.
+The IELTS uses a nine level bandwidth scoring system.
 Bandwidth 1 indicates that the person has virtually no English ability, while bandwidth 9 indicates a native-like level of English ability.

 Both the IELTS Academic and General Training exam results use the same nine-band scale.